 - Elasticity – can bend, flex and deform without actually breaking

 Polystyrene is polymer used in a wide variety of plastic and foam applications across a range of industries.
-Due to its bending and flexing properties, polystyrene is often used in hinged applications, such as plastic storage containers and bottles.
+Due to its bending and flexing properties, polystyrene is often used in hinged applications, such as disposable food containers and bottles.
 It’s also widely used to make rigid foam insulation and sheeting for laminate floors.

 Advantages of Polystyrene: